“I’m Not Stressed!”

 “You are very sick.
 Are you under a lot of stress?”
 The doctor leaned over my hospital bed, waiting for my reply.
 I responded, “I don’t think so.”

-At 28 years old, I had in six months time lost my grandmother, with whom I was very close, and my father-in-law, who died in our home.
-The mother of two toddlers, I was caregiver for my mother-in-law through her aortic bypass.
+At 28 years old, I had – in six months time – lost my grandmother, with whom I was very close, and my father-in-law, who died in our home.
+The mother of two toddlers, I was also the caregiver for my mother-in-law through her aortic bypass.
 I was in graduate school while teaching full time.
 My husband’s health was failing and we were losing his business.
 That’s when I was hospitalized.

 Organizational change coach Susan Scott wrote about addressing burnout, stress, and reality in her book Fierce Conversations: Achieving Success at Work and in Life One Conversation at a Time.
 Scott provides exercises to help leaders and their teams practice reality checks.
 This is one: “Over the next twenty-four hours, practice describing reality accurately, without laying blame, at home and in your workplace.”